There are many types of editing, but the Chartered Institute of Editing and Proofreading (CIEP) has a good guide on their website:

 Each piece of work is different.
 We can discuss timeframes when evaluating the work that needs to be carried out.
 A quick proofread will take less time than a full edit.
 A straightforward copyedit usually falls around the 2,000–3,000 words per hour mark.

-Generally I have a day rate for businesses and I adhere to CIEP suggested rates, for editing and proofreading for authors.
+Generally I have a day rate for businesses and I am guided by the CIEP suggested rates for editing and proofreading for authors, although as an Advanced Professional Member you will pay more for my services than if you were to hire an editor with less experience.
 Pop along to my pricing page for more details.

-Payment will be agreed in advance and a proportion of the fee, usually 50%, will be required in advance to secure a space on my calendar.
-I also may ask for a non-refundable deposit upfront on larger jobs.
+Payment will be agreed in advance and a proportion of the fee, usually 50%, will be required in advance to secure a space in my schedule.
+I also ask for a non-refundable deposit upfront on larger jobs.

 If it’s written it can be proofread and edited.
-I can also write your copy – I specialise in writing heritage and history, but can work with most businesses to their brief.
+I can also write your copy – I specialise in writing for heritage and history.

 While it’s true that a computer can automate certain procedures, it can’t look over your work like a human can.
 An editor can make sure that your grammar is correct, that the right words are being used and that everything is as it should be.
 Editing your own work is also notoriously difficult as you become used to what you have written and can miss even simple errors.